h3abionet/h3agwas/README.md

 The original version of the h3aGWAS was published in June 2017 with minor updates and bug fixes through the rest of the year.
 Based on experience with large data sets, the pipelines were considerably revised with additional features, reporting and a slightly different workflow.

-There is one feature of the original workflow that has been omitted.
-Version 1 supported parallel GWAS anaysis of different data files in one Nextflow run.
-This has been removed.
-Although, not unuseful, this feature complicated the implementation and made expansion more difficulkt and also this capacity can be simulated easily at the operating system level.

 We have moved all scripts from Python 2 to Python 3, so you will need to have Python 3 installed.